ncatlab/nlab-content/pages/197.md

 Knowing the subobjects of the representable functors in turn allows us to calculate the structure of the [[subobject classifier]] $\Omega$ since they correspond to the elements of the value of $\Omega$ at the corresponding objects of $X^{op}$ i.e. the set of vertices of $\Omega$ is $\Omega(0)=\{\emptyset,\bullet\}$ and the set of edges is $\Omega(1)=\{empty, x, y, (x, y), (x \stackrel{e}{\to} y)\}$.

-Whence pictured $\Omega$ is the quiver with two vertices and five edges that looks roughly like
+When pictured, $\Omega$ is given by the following quiver with two vertices and five edges:

 $$\array{
 \emptyset & \underoverset{x}{y}{\rightleftarrows} & \bullet \\